oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-to-Other-Microservices/helidon-to-other-microservices.md

 [{"itemCount":5000,"itemName":"pin"},{"itemCount":150,"itemName":"Pencil"},{"itemCount":50,"itemName":"Eraser"},{"itemCount":100,"itemName":"Book"}]
 ```
+<details><summary><b>Got an error ?</b></summary><p>
+It's possible that the services may take longer to do their initial initialization that the timeouts.
+(The initialization is done on demand) If this happens you may get an error.
+Wait a short while and retry, hopefully the initialization will have been completed then.
+</p></details>

 We have now got the data back from the database itself.
 Our client is working, and with very little effort !